-Q1: How many new member kids (students) are added to the program every year?
+Q1: How many new member teenagers (students) are added to the program annually?

 A: It depends on the available coaching bandwidth.
-While there is no fixed number, we have typically been able to add new kids to the program every year.
+While there is no fixed number, we have typically been able to add new teenagers to the program every year.

-The Toastmasters classes run in a workshop format where everyone has a role every week, focusing on a range of communication skills from one week to another.
-That limits the number of kids we can have in one group (class).
+The Toastmasters classes run in a workshop format where everyone has a role every week, focusing on various communication skills from one week to another.
+That limits the number of teenagers we can have in one group (class).

-We welcome new kids and families.
-We look forward to the new ideas, new energy, enthusiasm, fresh perspective, and colors that every new kid brings with him/her.
+We welcome new teenagers and families.
+We look forward to the new ideas, new energy, enthusiasm, fresh perspective, and colors that every new teenager brings.
 It enriches the experience of everyone in the program.

 Q2: What is the starting age for toastmasters?